qH0sT/AndroSpy/README.md

 An Android RAT that written in completely C# by me (qH0sT a.k.a Sagopa K)

-Yes, It is supporting dns connection like no-ip or duckdns or dynu......
+Yes, It is supporting dns connection like no-ip or duckdns or dynu etc. and it has been tested with ngrok and portmap.io; it is working with both but you can't hear live mic because of UDP port.

 Your Visual Studio must have Xamarin Developing Kit, otherwise you can't build client.